Code-Institute-Submissions/bucketlist/README.md

 ## Credits

 ### Content
 The content is made up and written by me.
-The intentions are added by diffirent users.
+The Intentions are added by different users.

 ### Media
-The photos used in this website were obtained from [Pixabay](https://pixabay.com/).
+The images used on this website were obtained from [Pixabay](https://pixabay.com/).
+The images are used with the direct html on the page.

 ### Acknowledgements
 * [Code Institute course](https://codeinstitute.net/) course